-In A Drying Climate, Colorado's Water Cop Patrols For Water Thieves
+In A Drying Climate, Colorado's 'Water Cop' Patrols For Water Thieves

 "Water is more scarce," says Mike Preston, general manager of the Dolores Water Conservancy District.
 "And so you get the same demand, less water.
 And so that heightens the potential for conflict."

-Deputy Huhn's role — enforcing water law and interacting with the county's agricultural community — is unique in the state, Preston says.
+Huhn's role — enforcing water law and interacting with the county's agricultural community — is unique in the state, Preston says.

-"To tell you the truth I can't believe that that other counties aren't doing the same," Preston says.
+"To tell you the truth, I can't believe that other counties aren't doing the same," Preston says.
 "Once this kind of program is put in place, if it's done with a well-trained person, they're never going to want to go back to the bad old days."

-Back at the sheriff's office, Deputy Huhn says violent skirmishes over water have been on the decline since the county's started enforcing water law.
+Back at the sheriff's office, Huhn says violent skirmishes over water have been on the decline since the county started enforcing water law.
 But dry years add pressure on farmers and ranchers trying to make ends meet.

-"Historically we've had people killed over water in the state of Colorado.
+"Historically, we've had people killed over water in the state of Colorado.
 We have in this county," he says.

-Huhn's job has all the makings of a tall tale from the bad old days of the Wild West, with sweeping desert vistas, and shoot-outs with outlaws.
+Huhn's job has all the makings of a tall tale from the bad old days of the Wild West, with sweeping desert vistas and shootouts with outlaws.
 But his role now seems more aimed toward the future.
 The most recent science on climate change shows the Colorado River Basin, which includes all of Montezuma County, will become hotter and drier as decades pass.

 "We don't want the violence," Huhn says.
 "We don't want the fighting between families and between friends.
 We want to be able to resolve it in a nonviolent way."

-From here on out Deputy Huhn is going to be spending more time, not less, keeping fights over water from blowing up.
+From here on out, Huhn is going to be spending more time, not less, keeping fights over water from blowing up.

 This story is part of a project covering the Colorado River, produced by KUNC and supported through a Walton Family Foundation grant.